Residential Treatment of PTSD at CooperRiis

 - Help people change how they react to PTSD symptoms

-Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach used at CooperRiis that has been proven effective for the treatment of trauma.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach used at CooperRiis that has been proven effective for treating trauma.

 In addition to group and individual therapy, other healing modalities such as massage, yoga, and meditation can effectively treat PTSD.
 We teach wellness skills to add to a ‘toolbox’ of coping skills.
 Residents learn to access this toolbox if they begin to experience overwhelming symptoms.

 PTSD and Healing Community: Treating the Whole Person

 Building a sense of physical and emotional safety is vital for those recovering from trauma.
-We provide a welcoming, caring and compassionate community that respects people’s emotional state and supports them.
-We also take the time to get to know the whole person and nurture all a person’s strengths.
+We provide a welcoming, caring, and compassionate community that respects people’s emotional state and supports them.
+We also take the time to get to know the whole person and nurture all their strengths.

 At CooperRiis, residents spend much of their waking time in the company of supportive staff and peers.
 Some of this time is spent on one of a variety of work crews.
 Structured work routines provide a sense of purpose and opportunities to work collaboratively.
 Residents can practice taking risks and sharing with others as well as addressing triggers to PTSD.
 Purposeful routines demonstrate to residents that what they do matters to others and that they are valuable to the community.
 Every facet of the resident’s life is addressed.